Will provide COVID-19 vaccine free to people of Delhi if Centre fails to do so: Kejriwal | Law-Order

 He said he has already appealed to the Centre for ensuring free vaccination in the country since there are many people who may not afford the life-saving shot.

 ''We will see what the Centre does.
-If need be and the Centre does not provide the vaccine free of cost, we will make it available free of cost for the people of Delhi,'' he told reporters here.
+If need be and the Centre does not provide the vaccine free of cost, we will make it available free of cost for the people of Delhi,'' he told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)